-Reduce from 63% to 50% the average local share of educational funding.
+Reduce from 63% to no more than 50% the average local share of educational funding.
 The state should move to pay half of public education costs as described in the ECS statutes.
 This recommendation is consistent with the legislature's intent when it adopted the Educational Cost Sharing Formula and with the recommendations of many public finance experts.
 Moves to higher levels of state funding may bring with them decreases in local decision-making.

-To move the state share of local education funding from 37% to 50% would cost approximately \$928 million more per year.
-(Note 20).
+To move the state share of local education funding from 37% to 50% would cost approximately \$928 million more per year (Note 20).
 Here are the state's current revenue estimates (Note 21):

-As can be seen from the chart, finding \$928 million dollars for education would have a significant impact on the state budget.
-Leaving aside the important question of finding efficiencies in state spending that would moderate the need for a tax increase; it would likely involve some of the following components:
+As can be seen from the chart, coming up with \$928 million dollars to fund local education would have a significant impact on the state budget.
+Leaving aside the important question of finding efficiencies in state spending that would moderate the need for a tax increase, replacing a large portion of property tax revenue would likely require in addition some combination of the following:

-- State income tax: A one percent increase in income tax yields approximately \$1.3 billion dollars per year - Sales and use taxes: A one percent increase in sales and use taxes on the current base provides approximately \$600 million dollars - Gaming industry revenue.
-The state takes in nearly \$600 million dollars per year from Indian gaming and the lottery.
-(Note 22).
+- State income tax: A general one percent increase in income tax yields approximately \$1.3 billion dollars per year and the change in income tax could be graduated with a greater burden on those more able to pay - Sales and use taxes: A one percent increase in sales and use taxes on the current base provides approximately \$600 million dollars; - Gaming industry revenue.
+The state takes in nearly \$600 million dollars per year from Indian gaming and the lottery (Note 22).